cyberbotics/webots-doc/guide/using-webots-makefiles.md

 `make` utility and that optionally specifies a list of source files and how they will be compiled and linked to create the executable program.

-Note that Python and `MATLAB` are interpreted languages and therefore they don't need Makefiles.
+Note that Python and *MATLAB*^(TM) are interpreted languages and therefore they don't need Makefiles.
 So if you are using any of these programming languages or Visual C++ then you can ignore this section.

 When using C/C++ or Java, the presence of a Makefile in the controller directory is necessary.
 If the Makefile is missing Webots will automatically propose to